Idiopathic Intracranial Hypertension

 - pseudotumor cerebri

 Intracranial Hypertension (IH) is characterized by increased pressure inside the skull.
 Intracranial means inside the skull and hypertension means high fluid pressure.
 Intracranial hypertension means that the pressure of the fluid that surrounds the brain (cerebrospinal fluid or CSF) is too high.
-Elevated CSF pressure often produces severe headache with visual difficulties, which, if left untreated can result in permanent loss of vision or blindness.
+Elevated CSF pressure can cause two problems, severe headache and visual loss.
+If the elevated CSF pressure remains untreated, permanent visual loss or blindness may result.

 Pseudotumor cerebri and benign intracranial hypertension are both former names for IH, which are now considered inaccurate.
 These names do not adequately describe the disorder and downplay the seriousness of IH.
 There are two categories of IH: primary intracranial hypertension and secondary intracranial hypertension.